LUDO: Low-Latency Understanding of Deformable Objects using Point Cloud Occupancy Functions: DISCUSSION

 \subsection{Inference Time}

 The inference time of \gls{methodname} is an important factor, in particular for real-time applications like robotic surgeries.
-In our experiments, we find that using approximately $40.000$ query points achieves a good balance between speed and accuracy, with inference times consistently below \SI{30}{\ms}.
-This performance ensures that the system can provide low-latency feedback necessary for dynamic environments where deformations can occur rapidly, such as surgical procedures.
+In our experiments, we find that using $40\,000$ query points achieves a good balance between speed and accuracy, with inference times consistently below \SI{30}{\ms}.
+This performance ensures that the system can provide low-latency feedback necessary for dynamic environments where deformations can occur rapidly, such as surgical procedures. \gls{methodname} has a constant inference time, regardless of the complexity of the deformation.
+The only variables that affects inference time are the number of points in the observation, see difference between Slab and Cylinder, as well as the number of points used to query the occupancy network.
+Both of these variables can be adjusted online to ensure a constant inference time.
+For example by randomly sub-sampling the point cloud observation, which \gls{methodname} is robust to as shown in \Cref{plot:global_uncertainty}.